 For the first half of J-Term, Piper, from Norfolk, Nebraska, spent her time shadowing the professionals at Valley County Health Department, a part of the Valley County Health System Hospital, in Ord, Nebraska.

 “They have four family doctors, three physician assistants (PAs) and a nurse practitioner,” said Piper.
 “I spent my time shadowing all nine of these medical professionals.
-I went into the patient’s room with geena2them and learned how they filled out charts, decided on medical diagnoses and even got to swab someone’s nose for influenza!”
+I went into the patient’s room with them and learned how they filled out charts, decided on medical diagnoses and even got to swab someone’s nose for influenza!”

 Piper recalls her favorite part was her day in the emergency room with Certified Physician Assistant (PA-C) Jeff Breitkreutz, who runs the ER.
 Even though no patients came into the ER that day, Breitkreutz showed her all the tools and techniques they use when people come in needing trauma treatment.
 She learned about what to do if an airway is blocked, kids trauma charts, deliveries and c-sections, and the decontamination room.
 Then she was shown the area where all the special tools were kept.